-They will be held in Ćirilometodska 4, lecture room VII.
+They will be held in Ćirilometodska 4, lecture room I (ground floor).

 Objective of the course

-To transfer the knowledge and to develop critical thinking about the methods of work and the jurisdiction of the Court of Justice of the EU, as well as about the delimitation of jurisdiction between European and national level of courts.
+To transfer the knowledge and to develop critical thinking about the methods of work and the jurisdiction of the Court of Justice of the EU, as well as about the division of competences between European and national judiciary.

-By successfully mastering the course, the students will understand the organization of EU judiciary and the importance of the Court of Justice in interpretation and development of EU law.
+By successfully mastering the course, the students will understand the organization of EU judiciary and the importance of the Court of Justice in the interpretation and development of EU law.
 This will make reading of the case law easier and will enhance its understanding.
-In all the units, the course aims at developing the abilities of critical thinking about the reasoning of the courts, their position in relation to other institutions of government as well as critical appraisal of particular cases.
+In all teaching units, the course aims at developing the abilities of critical thinking about the reasoning of the courts, their relationship with other institutions of the government, as well as critical appraisal of particular cases.

 Selection of topics to be covered in class:

-- Internal organization and the methods of work of the European Court of Justice
+- Internal organization and the methods of work of the CJEU

-- Law-creative role of courts generally and of the European Court of Justice particularly
+- Law-creative role of courts generally and of the CJEU particularly

 - Judicial review of EU law – main types of procedure and conceptual problems